Walker Cancer Research Institute

 The Walker Cancer Research Institute (WCRI) is an American cancer research organization consisting of two laboratories located in the states of Florida and Michigan and principal organizational offices in Maryland.
 WCRI and the affiliated project National Cancer Research Center (NCRC) were incorporated as nonprofit 501(c)(3) charitable organizations in 1981.
+Dr. Evan Harris Walker, who founded the Institute, died in 2006 and was succeeded by his wife, Helen Marie Walker, as President.
+Helen Marie died in November 2016.
+Steven L. Blumenthal, also one of the founders, remains the current president.